Unscrambling the lensed galaxies in JWST images behind SMACS0723: Results and Discussion

 \section{Results and Discussion}

 The best-fit SL model, which is the one for which $\chi^2$ is minimized, is presented in Fig.~\ref{fig:curve}.
 Critical lines are overlaid for $z_s$\,=\,1.45 ({\it i.\,e.}, the redshift of image system 1).
 The figure illustrates the elongated configuration of SMACS0723.
-The model was minimized using a positional uncertainty of $\sigma_{pos}=0.5^{\prime \prime}$, resulting in a $\chi^{2}$ of 159.4 in the image plane, and an \emph{rms} of 0.48\arcsec\, in reproducing the positions of the multiple images.
+The model was minimized using a positional uncertainty of $\sigma_{pos}=0.5^{\prime \prime}$, resulting in a $\chi^{2}$ of 159.4 ($\chi^2_{\nu}=4.8$) in the image plane, and an \emph{rms} of 0.48\arcsec\, in reproducing the positions of the multiple images; the optimized model parameters can be found in Table~\ref{lensTable}.

 The effective Einstein radius at a given redshift is computed as $\theta_E$\,=\,$\sqrt{A/\pi}$, with A being the area enclosed within the critical curves.
 At $z$\,=\,2, $\theta_E$\,=\,18.4$^{\prime \prime}$\,$\pm$\,1.8$^{\prime \prime}$, and the mass contained inside the critical curve is (5.91\,$\pm$\,0.83)\,$\times$10$^{13}$~M$_{\odot}$, which is overall consistent with the values of $\theta_E$\,=\,16.9$^{\prime \prime}$\,$\pm$\,2$^{\prime \prime}$, and $M$\,=\,$(4.15$\,$\pm$\,0.58)$\times$\,10$^{13}$ M$_{\odot}$ obtained in the HST \texttt{LTM} model \citep{Golubchik2022}.
 The uncertainties on the Einstein radius and mass are similar for each of the models and are limited by the systematics.